 Whether for Easter or everyday, brioche is a simple yet versatile bread, perfect for making into different shapes and providing a good base for additional flavours.
 We've teamed up with Angus McCaig, Head Chef at The Holt, Honiton, to create an authentic brioche baguette recipe.
 You can make a 'plain' version, but here we've used our Aroma Panettone essential oil together with Candied Orange peel ...
 Read more

 Whoopie pies had a moment of fame just when my book Short & Sweet was coming out, so I dedicated several pages to recipes for chocolate and vanilla versions, with maybe five or six other flavour variations as well: enough to stock a cake stall at the next village fete!
-If you want to try them all, you can buy the book HERE, but as a taster, this recipe which I wrote for Patrick at ...
-Read more
+I wrote this recipe for Patrick at BakeryBits to show just how easy they are to make.

 A crisp easy-to-roll rugged buttery shortcrust made with mix of dark rye and white bread flour, and a hint of real honey.
 Filled with your very best mincemeat.
 Then topped with a scotch whisky and walnut sugar crust.
 Giving you a very impressive Christmas mince pie with a knockout flavour too.
 And of course you can replace the whisky with rum (that's Faith at our BakeryBits HQ's preference), ...
 Read more